UW-Hydro/VIC/README.txt

         NIJSSEN2001_BASEFLOW is FALSE, VIC assumes the soil parameter file contains Ds, Dsmax, Ws, and c.

+Aerodynamic resistance not correctly aggregated for output

+        Files affected:
+        put_data.c
+        vicNl_def.h

+        In previous releases, aerodynamic resistance
+        (out_data->aero_resist) was aggregated by a simple
+        area-weighted average over veg tiles.
+This led to an aggregate value that was not the true effective resistance of the entire grid cell.
+Since evaporation is proportional to 1/aero_resist, it is (1/aero_resist), or the aerodynamic conductivity, that should be averaged over the grid cell.
+        Therefore, a new variable, out_data.aero_cond, was created for the purposes of aggregation.
+After aggregation,
+        out_data.aero_resist is computed as 1/out_data.aero_cond.

+        The effect of the change is most pronounced when there is a large range of values of aerodynamic resistance among the veg tiles in a grid cell.
+The effective aerodynamic resistance, computed the new way, will tend to be smaller than the old way when the values cover a wide range.
+However, the effective aerodynamic resistance will never be smaller than the smallest value among the various veg tiles in the cell.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****
 --------------------------------------------------------------------------------